GoogleCloudPlatform/security-response-automation/README.md

 The `allow_domains` property is specific to the iam_revoke automation.
 To see examples of how to configure the other automations see the full [documentation](/automations.md).

+### Configure outputs

+Automations can optionally configure an output for the remediations.
+Currently we only support **Turbinia** for the `Create Snapshot` automation.
+To see how to configure the outputs see the full [documentation](/automations.md) in section `Outputs`.

 ## Configuring permissions

 The service account is configured separately within [main.tf](/main.tf).
 Here we inform Terraform which folders we're enforcing so the required roles are automatically granted.
 You have a few choices for how to configure this step: